bbarazandeh/Neural-Network-Deep-Learning/README.md

 ## Persian Word Feeling Analysis
 In the notebook, neural netowrk is used to find out the feelings over persian written words.

+## BERT & CT-BERT
+In this notebook, CT-BERT and BERT is used to detect fake and true news.

+## Transformers in Photo Classifcication
+In this notebook, transformers are used to classify photos.